South West Coast Path: Route description

-Many walkers take about eight weeks to complete the path, often dividing this into sections walked over several years.
+Walked as a single hike, the path may take between 30 and 60 days to complete, but most walkers tend to break it up into shorter segments completed over several years.
 A team of six Royal Marines, taking turns in pairs to run two-hour sections, completed the path in six days in 2004.
 In 2012 Mal Law ran the entire path in 16 days, 9 hours and 57 minutes.
 New records for completing the path were set on 11 May 2013, when Mark Townsend and Julie Gardener completed the trail in 14 days, 14 hours and 44 minutes and 23 April 2015, when Patrick Devine-Wright completed the trail in 14 days, 8 hours and 2 minutes.
-This record was however quickly broken by Mark Berry, who ran it in 11 days, 8 hours and 15 minutes.
+This record, however, was quickly broken by Mark Berry, who ran it in 11 days, 8 hours and 15 minutes.
 On 24 May 2016, Damian Hall set a new fastest known time of 10 days, 15 hours and 18 minutes.
 The current record is 10 days, 12 hours and 6 minutes, set by Kristian Morgan in September 2020.

 Somerset

 The South West Coast Path starts from the western side of Minehead, in Somerset, at a marker erected in 2001 and partly paid for by the South West Coast Path Association.
 The path follows the waterfront past the harbour to Culver Cliff before climbing up on a zigzag path through woodland.
 Entering the Exmoor National Park, it cuts inland past North Hill, Selworthy Beacon and Bossington Hill before regaining the cliff top at Hurlestone Point.
-After passing through Bossington it follows the beach to Porlock Weir and connects with the Coleridge Way.
+After passing through Bossington, it follows the beach to Porlock Weir and connects with the Coleridge Way.

 The scenery of rocky headlands, ravines, waterfalls and towering cliffs gained the Exmoor coast recognition as a Heritage Coast in 1991.
 The Exmoor Coastal Heaths have been recognised as a Site of Special Scientific Interest (SSSI) due to the diversity of species present.
 The path passes the smallest parish church in England, Culbone Church, in Culbone.
 The path crosses the county boundary into Devon, a few hundred yards north of the National Park Centre at County Gate.

 North Devon

-The next big headland is Foreland Point, after which the path comes to Lynmouth with the Lynton and Lynmouth Cliff Railway linking it with Lynton on the hill above.
-At Lynmouth the path intersects with the Two Moors Way.
+The next big headland is Foreland Point, after which the path comes to Lynmouth, with the Lynton and Lynmouth Cliff Railway linking it with Lynton on the hill above.
+At Lynmouth, the path intersects with the Two Moors Way.
 The river here suffered a catastrophic flood in the 1950s.
-Beyond Lynton the path passes through the Valley of Rocks, known for its herd of goats, then Duty Point and Lee Bay, then Crock Point and Woody Bay.
-After Highveer Rocks the path crosses the small River Heddon then skirts Trentishoe Down and Holdstone Down and climbs Great Hangman.
+Beyond Lynton, the path passes through the Valley of Rocks, known for its herd of goats, then Duty Point and Lee Bay, then Crock Point and Woody Bay.
+After Highveer Rocks, the path crosses the small River Heddon, then skirts Trentishoe Down and Holdstone Down and climbs Great Hangman.